alighasemzadeh/go-learn/004-variables/README.md

 # Variables

-Data store in variables within the name.
+Data stores in variables within name.
-This data is stored in RAM not in HDD, after the program has finished the memory will be free.
+This data store in RAM not in HDD, then after program finished memory become free.
 Sometimes variable has initiation value and sometimes no, We describe both ways.

 ## Data Types